Counting extensions revisited: Introduction

 \subsection{Partial results: beyond the strictly balanced case}

 We also establish some threshold results for extension counts of rooted graphs~$(G,H)$ that are not necessarily strictly balanced.
-Here things are more complicated, since we now need to take into account all subgraphs of~$J \subseteq H$ containing the root~$G$, in particular those that satisfy~$d(G,J) = m(G,H)$; cf.~\cite{S90a,S90b,R92,JLR}.
+Here things are more complicated, since we now need to take into account all subgraphs~${J \subseteq H}$ containing the root~$G$, in particular those that satisfy~$d(G,J) = m(G,H)$; cf.~\cite{S90a,S90b,R92,JLR}.
 We call such subgraphs~$J$~\emph{primal}, and for brevity also say that~$J$~is~\emph{grounded} if~$(G,J)$~is~grounded.
 The partial results Theorems~\ref{thm_unique}--\ref{thm_nogrounded} below cover all strictly balanced~$(G,H)$, and they in particular imply that \refT{thm_strictly_balanced} also holds with~$\eps^2\Phi$ instead of~$\eps^2\mu$ (possibly after modifying the constants~$c,C,\alpha$), where

 There is no contradiction here: the extra assumption~$\eps \ge n^{-\alpha}$ ensures that the conclusions of the {$0$-}~and {$1$-statements} of \refT{thm_strictly_balanced} coincide regardless of whether we use~$\eps^2\Phi$ or~$\eps^2\mu$ (cf.~\refS{sec:ext:non}).
-It thus comes at no surprise that in our main result \refT{thm_strictly_balanced} the technical assumption~$\eps \ge n^{-\alpha}$ is indeed\footnote{For examples~(a) and~(b) from \refF{fig_primal} with~$\eps \asymp n^{-1/2}$ and~$\eps \asymp n^{-1}$, when~$p \asymp n^{-1/4}$ it is routine to check that~$\Phi \to \infty$, $\eps^2\Phi \to 0$ and~$\eps^2 \mu \gg \log n$ in both cases.
-Hence the~$0$-statement holds by~\eqref{eq:general} of \refT{thm_general}, showing that \refT{thm_strictly_balanced}~fails.} necessary.
+It thus comes as no surprise that in our main result \refT{thm_strictly_balanced} the technical assumption~$\eps \ge n^{-\alpha}$ is indeed\footnote{For examples~(a) and~(b) from \refF{fig_primal} with~$\eps \asymp n^{-1/2}$ and~$\eps \asymp n^{-1}$, when~$p \asymp n^{-1/4}$ it is routine to check that~$\Phi \to \infty$, $\eps^2\Phi \to 0$ and~$\eps^2 \mu \gg \log n$ in both cases.
+Hence the~$0$-statement holds by~\eqref{eq:general} of \refT{thm_general}, showing that \eqref{eq:main:strbal}--\eqref{eq:main:strbal:non} of~\refT{thm_strictly_balanced}~fail.} necessary.

-The following result covers the case where the unique primal subgraph of~$(G,H)$ is grounded, such as in examples~(a) and~(c) from~\refF{fig_primal}; this case includes the graphs in~\refT{thm_strictly_balanced}~(i). \begin{theorem}[Unique and grounded primal case] Let~$(G,H)$ be a rooted graph with a unique primal subgraph~$J$.
+The following result covers the case where $(G,H)$ has only one primal subgraph which also happens to be grounded, such as in examples~(a) and~(c) from~\refF{fig_primal}; this case includes the rooted graphs in~\refT{thm_strictly_balanced}~(i) since in that case~$H$ is a unique primal subgraph. \begin{theorem}[Unique and grounded primal case] Let~$(G,H)$ be a rooted graph with a unique primal subgraph~$J$.
 If~$(G,J)$ is grounded, then there are constants $c, C, \alpha > 0$ such that, for all~$p=p(n) \in [0,1]$ and $\eps=\eps(n) \in [n^{-\alpha},1]$,

 \end{theorem}